JaneliaSciComp/awesome-janelia-software/CONTRIBUTING.md

 To stay on the list, libraries/projects/resources should adhere to these quality standards:

 - Generally useful to the community
-- Documented so that a person unfamiliar with the project can get it working
+- Documented enough so that a person unfamiliar with the project can get it working
 - Actively maintained (even if that just means acknowledging open issues when they arise)
-- Stable or progressing toward stable
+- Open source license

 ## Reporting issues

-Please email or send a Slack message to Konrad Rokicki if you find anything that could be improved or have suggestions for making the list a more valuable resource.
+If you have any suggestions for improvements, please report an issue.
+If you are at Janelia, you could also just send an email or Slack message to Konrad Rokicki.